JB007-spec/PP8/README.md

 * **Explain in your own words what the encryption and decryption processes are doing in both ciphers.**

+The Caesar Cipher is just moving the position of the letters in the alphabet.
+The Asymetric XOR Cipher is using numbers and other symbols to encrypt the whole text.
+It can be seen again with the given key.
+The Asym.
+XOR Cipher is not just moving the letters up or down the alphabet it will give each character a different symbol.

 ---

 **Remember:** Stop after **90 minutes** and record where you stopped.